Cheapest car insurance in Mississippi for a bad driving record

 Cheapest car insurance in Mississippi with a DUI

-The table below compares average car insurance premiums in Mississippi for drivers with a clean record versus those with a DUI.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in Mississippi.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI